kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 ### spec.arbiter
 If `spec.arbiter` is not null, there will be one arbiter pod on each of the replicaset structure, including shards.
 It has two fields.
 - `spec.arbiter.podTemplate` defines the arbiter-pod's template.
 See [spec.podTemplate](/docs/guides/mongodb/configuration/using-config-file.md) part for more details of this.
 - `spec.arbiter.configSecret` is an optional field that allows users to provide custom configurations for MongoDB arbiter.
-You just need to refer the configuration secret in `spec.arbiter.configSecret.name` field.
+You just need to refer the configuration secret in `spec.arbiter.configuration.secretName` field.
 > Please note that, the secret key needs to be `mongod.conf`.

 N.B.
 If `spec.replicaset` & `spec.shardTopology` both is empty, `spec.arbiter` has to be empty too.